By David Joel Miller

 19. Accept failure as a required subject.

 The only person who does not fail is the one who does not try.
-Learn form your misses.
+Learn from your misses.
 Take more shots and see what you may be able to accomplish.

 20. Forgive yourself – guilt makes you do better, shame is that feeling of not being an OK person.